Liquid Nitrogen Puffs & Dragon’s Breath: desserts that give you dragon breathing powers

 Are liquid nitrogen puffs like Dragon’s Breath safe to eat?

-Yes.
-When prepared properly and eaten responsibly, foods and drinks made with liquid nitrogen including liquid nitrogen puffs and Dragon’s Breath are safe to eat.
+Yes, but only under proper preparation and supervision.
+When prepared properly and eaten responsibly, foods and drinks made with liquid nitrogen including liquid nitrogen puffs and Dragon’s Breath are not dangerous.
 Liquid nitrogen is non-toxic.
 The main reason for concern is its extreme temperature.
 However, thanks to a scientific phenomenon called the Leidenfrost effect, a cushion of gas provides a protective layer when the liquid nitrogen briefly comes into close proximity to your body heat due to the high contrast in temperatures.

 Liquid nitrogen puffs such as Dragon’s Breath can be a lot of fun.
 However, like any food or drink with an extreme temperature or controversial ingredient, a bit of safety precaution should be taken.
 First, ensure all the liquid nitrogen has been poured out or has fully evaporated before eating.
 Removing every drop of liquid nitrogen leaves the frozen treat itself, which can’t seriously harm you.*